JUST SEE IF ANY OF THIS PRELIMINARY IN RED LETTERS CONTAINS ANYTHING TO GO INTO THE BLOG BELOW

-I thought that Locke, with his reputation as one of the first empiricists, would have just stated the obvious: That philosophers should believe the evidence of their senses like everyone else has always done.
+I thought that Locke, with his reputation as one of the founding empiricists, would have just stated the obvious: that philosophers should believe the evidence of their senses like everyone else has always done.
 Mere words, with which we do our logicking, stem at least partly from our senses.
 This would have begun a liberation of philosophy from the logicking madness that had gone before.

 Anyway, here is my comprehension of Locke’s epistemology, as I have cobbled it together as best I can in order to make it a whole: